 An outline of the permanent organization of the Law Department, including professorships, rules on income, dates of term, etc., was submitted to the Trustees and accepted.

-During the first Law School Graduation, sixty graduates, from 22 of the then 37 states, received degrees.
+During the first Law School Graduation, sixty graduates from twenty-two of the then thirty-seven states received degrees.

-The Finance Committee of the Board of Trustees reported that a building, which was personally purchased by President Samson was bought by the College.
+The Finance Committee of the Board of Trustees reported that a building that had been personally purchased by President Samson was bought by the College.
 Afterward the College assumed responsibility for the property (which housed the Law Department).

 A Trustee’s Committee was appointed to confer with the District of Columbia in order to modify a rule for the admission of Columbia Law School Graduates to the District's Bar.